mobile app bar

 Jan 12, 2026; Dallas, Texas, USA; Dallas Mavericks forward Cooper Flagg (32) looks on during the second half against the Brooklyn Nets at the American Airlines Center

-The good news is that the organization appears to have its next player to build around in Cooper Flagg.
+Kyrie Irving is still sidelined with an injury, and Anthony Davis misses more time than he plays.
+However, the organization appears to have identified its next player to build around: Cooper Flagg.
 The 19-year-old sensation has been a bright spot in an otherwise lost season.
-The Duke alum is being asked to do far more than originally anticipated, but it has allowed him to grow both his game and his confidence.

 “I don’t want to see it,” stated Perkins on ESPN.
 “They shouldn’t want to see it.
 What are you holding on for?
 You got a generational player.
 You got your guy.
 I’m not just considering Anthony Davis.
-I’m trading the 33-year-old Kyrie Irving too.
+I’m trading the 33-year-old Kyrie Irving, too.
 If you’re talking about rebuilding, rebuild!”

 But Kyrie?
 Even at 33, he still has what it takes to be one of the best guards in the league.
-His veteran experience could be exactly what Flagg needs to learn more about the competitiveness of this league.
-Perkins disagrees.
-He later outlined what he would look to get in return for Irving and Davis if he were running the Mavericks’ front office.
+His veteran experience could be exactly what Flagg needs to develop.

 There is real value in having a veteran star around, but only if the team has a clear direction and a timeline that makes sense.
 Right now, Dallas feels caught between nostalgia, star power, and reality.
 Until they fully pick a lane, this season will feel less like a step forward and more like time being wasted.